Spanish question (United Nations): Resolution 39

 At the UN, the issue of Spain was one of the first to be addressed by the organization, on the initiative of the Polish delegation.
-Between May and June 1946, the UN Security Council made a study on the political situation in Spain, arriving at the following conclusions:
+On 29 April 1946, the Security Council adopted UNSC Resolution 4, in which it noted its "unanimous moral condemnation of the Franco regime", resolved to undertake further studies in order to determine whether the situation in Spain was causing international friction and endangering international peace and security and, to that end, appointed a subcommittee to further examine the matter and report on it.
+Between May and June 1946, the Security Council conducted its study of the political situation in Spain, in which it arrived at the following conclusions: